 If you're planning to use your Body Honour cloth pads for every day/incontinence purposes, you'll need 1-2 a day, for however many days you plan to go without doing a load of laundry.
 So if laundry day in your house is every Sunday, and (like us) you can barely keep up that schedule, get at least 14.

 If you do laundry more frequently, you may need less, but if you find that you need more than 2 in the run of a day, of course, you'll need more.
 Keep track of your disposable use for a few days for your magic number.

 If your cloth pad stash is for period purposes, the number you need depends on your flow and laundry habits.
-I (Shannon) prefer to have enough pads for one full week of my period, and then wash them in their own small laundry cycle at the end of the week - so I need about 8-12 Panty Liners, 8-10 Regular Pads, and 2 Overnight Pads.
-I just keep them all in a waterproof bag and just toss it all into the wash at the end of the week.
+We prefer to have enough pads for one full week of our period, and then wash them in their own small laundry cycle at the end of the week - so we need about 8-12 Panty Liners, 8-10 Regular Pads, and 2 Overnight Pads.
+They're kept in a waterproof bag and just tossed into the wash at the end of the week.

 If you don't mind doing laundry more often, you can get away with fewer pads.
 Track what you're using in disposables and go from there.